openpims/chromium/README.md

-# openPIMS Chrome Extension
+# openPIMS Chromium Extension

-A Chrome extension for openPIMS integration.
-This extension also works in Microsoft Edge.
+A Chromium extension for openPIMS integration.
+This extension also works in Chrome and Microsoft Edge.

 ## Description

-openPIMS Chrome Extension provides seamless integration with openPIMS services.
+openPIMS Chromium Extension provides seamless integration with openPIMS services.
 The extension allows users to authenticate and interact with openPIMS directly from their browser.

 ## Features